Problem Statement of Series 4, Year 39

 9 points

 Two weights are suspended from a pulley.
-One has a mass of $m_1$ and the other has a mass of $m_2$.
-The mass “$m_1$” carries an electric charge $Q_1$, while the mass “$m_2$” is not charged.
+One weight is of mass $m_1$ and the other of mass $m_2$.
+The mass $m_1$ carries an electric charge $Q_1$, while the mass $m_2$ is not charged.
 A point electric charge $Q$ is located above the pulley or below the pulley at a distance $h$.
 Is there an equilibrium position for the weights on the pulley?
 Is it stable?
 Consider the radius of the pulley to be negligible.
 Solve the problem for the following cases:

 - The charge $Q = -1.00\cdot 10^{-5}\,\mathrm{C}$ is located at a height $h = 0.15\,\mathrm{m}$ above the pulley.
 The values of the weights are $m_1 = 1.00\,\mathrm{kg}$, $m_2 = 2.00\,\mathrm{kg}$, $Q_1 = -1.00\cdot 10^{-5}\,\mathrm{C}$.
 The length of the rope connecting the two weights via the pulley is $l = 1.00\,\mathrm{m}$.